About Guide Dogs.

 Mission statement

-We empower people with vision loss to achieve
+We empower people with low vision or blindness to achieve

 independence, participation, inclusion and wellbeing.